 More than that, we need robust organs of civil society.
 Part of Deneen’s argument is that liberalism is pernicious to those voluntary associations that are essential for healthy communities.
 Nevertheless, we cannot hope that liberalism will magically melt away and that civil associations promoting local virtue will rise like a phoenix from the dust.

 On the contrary: those who see the flaws in liberalism and hope for a brighter future must contribute to building, and participating in, voluntary associations, even as it is an uphill battle and the levers of culture and society would strive to thin out and eliminate those institutions.
 But it will be through these associations and institutions that we build a better political society.
-And so the elites in particular, busy as they are with careers and mobility and other constraints, must commit to these associations—to fund them, yes, but more than this, to be members of them and to help them thrive.
+And so the elites in particular, busy as they are with careers and mobility and other distractions, must commit to these associations—to fund them, yes, but more than this, to be members of them and to help them thrive.